Paul-J-Barrett/LoOP3R/README.md

 ## Overview

-The files in this repository cover various looping in javascript and attempt to make a small testing framework to demonstrate the performance of various types of loops.
+The files in this repository cover various looping statements, techniques, and optimizations in javascript and I will make a small testing framework to demonstrate the performance of various types of loops and patterns.

-If you are on a linux box with node installed you can run ./test.sh which will run each of the javascript files and out put the timings.
-You should disregard the first test of each run because the javascript interpretor is setting up the array and functions so we need to disregard this result.
+If you are on a linux box with node installed you can run ./test.sh which will run each of the javascript files and output the timings.
+You should disregard the first test of each run because the javascript interpretor is setting up the array and functions.
+This also explains why I run each test 10 times.

-I had to limit the number of loops in order to keep the for_each_ managable.
-If you throw out the for_each_ you could increase the 1000000 to 10000000 which will show the differences a little better.
+I had to limit the number of loops in order to keep the foreach and forin test code managable.
+If you throw out the foreach you could increase the 1000000 to 10000000 which will show the differences in the other looping examples.

+## The Loops
-## do while
+### do while
 The basic idea behind do while is that you want to loop until a condition is met.

-Some possible examples read lines of a file until you reach EOF.
+Some possible examples: Read lines of a file until you reach EOF.
 Read from the database while records exist.

 Syntax: